SocietyProtectionUndergroundNetworks/sequencing-submission-form/README.md

 - The GOOGLE_VM_PROPERTY is not needed for the application, only to create a shortcut for sshing to the virtual machine.
 You can safely ignore it.

 ### Lotus2 files
 When the docker-compose creates the lotus2 docker image (using the Dockerfile-lotus2), it runs the autoupdate script.
-But because the
+We use the UNITE database as it gets automatically installed by Lotus2.
+We also use the following modified databases:

 #### SILVA database
+For SSU_dada2 analysis we use a reduced SILVA database, without glomeromycetes sequences in it.

 The two files we need are SLV_138.1_SSU.fasta  and SLV_138.1_SSU.tax .
-To find them we used an existing installation of lotus2 via conda, and copied them from /lotus2/share/lotus2-2.34.1-0/DB/ We copied them with the same names as above in the lotus2_files/SILVA/ folder.
+To find them we used an existing installation of lotus2 via conda, and copied them from /lotus2/share/lotus2-2.34.1-0/DB/

+Then, running the script reduce_silva.py available in this repository we create the SLV_138.1_SSU_NO_AMF.fasta and SLV_138.1_SSU_NO_AMF.tax files that we use.
+We then copy those two files the lotus2_files folder.

 #### EUKARYOME databases
 We used as basis the v1.9.3 of the ITS and SSU databases.